JimmyKenMerchant/Python-Statistics/nonlinear_regression/README.md

 # Nonlinear Regression

-* tokyo.csv is daily temperature of Tokyo in 2018.
-The data is referenced from [Japan Meteorological Agency](https://www.jma.go.jp/).
+* tokyo2018.csv and tokyo2019.csv are daily averages of temperature at Tokyo in Jan. - Dec.
+2018 and Jan.
+2019.
+These are referenced from [Japan Meteorological Agency](https://www.jma.go.jp/).